 I also facilitate programming for a number of professional-development vendors who serve higher education, including 3Play Media, Academic Impressions, Desire2Learn, the EDUCAUSE Learning Initiative, Innovative Educators, the Instructional Technology Council, Invoke Higher Education, Magna Publications, the Professional Adjunct, and the Wiley Faculty Network.

-My most recent book is Evaluating Online Teaching: Implementing Best Practices (Wiley, 2015) with Jean Mandernach and Ann H. Taylor.
-My comic book on copyright, entitled The Copyright Ninja: Rise of the Ninja came out on May 15, 2017.
-It teaches college and university faculty members, support staff, and campus leaders about copyright, fair use, licensing, and permissions.
-I am currently writing Reach Everyone, Teach Everyone: Re-Framing Universal Design for Learning in Higher Education, expected from West Virginia University Press in Fall 2018; and Going Alt-Ac: A Guide to Alternative Academic Careers with Katie Linder and Kevin Kelly, forthcoming from Stylus Publishing in early 2019.
+My most recent book is Reach Everyone, Teach Everyone: Re-Framing Universal Design for Learning in Higher Education (West Virginia University Press, 2018).
+My comic book on copyright, entitled The Copyright Ninja: Rise of the Ninja (St Aubin Press, 2017) teaches college and university faculty members, support staff, and campus leaders about copyright, fair use, licensing, and permissions.
+I also wrote Evaluating Online Teaching: Implementing Best Practices (Wiley, 2015) with Jean Mandernach and Ann H. Taylor.
+I am currently writing Going Alt-Ac: A Guide to Alternative Academic Careers with Katie Linder and Kevin Kelly, forthcoming from Stylus Publishing in 2019.